 A clinical approach to the human body with emphasis on the musculoskeletal system.
-Topics and skills included in this course are palpations, the range of motion testing, manual muscle testing, circulation testing, and neurological testing.
-These topics will be addressed for the knee, lower leg, ankle, foot, spine, trunk, wrist, hang, fingers, and elbow.
-Credits: 2 Prerequisite: BI210, admission to the Athletic Training Program, and/or permission of the Program Director.
-Co-requisite: AT381
+Topics and skills included are palpations, range of motion testing, manual muscle testing, circulation testing, and neurological testing for the knee, lower leg, ankle, foot, spine, trunk, wrist, hand, fingers, and elbow.

+Minimum Grades - Prerequisite Text area: Bl210, admission to the Athletic Training Program, and/or permission of the Program Director.
+Co-Requisites: AT381 Credits: 2